Crime

 As

-with 9/11, mainstream media has played a major role in the Bush administration's
+with 9/11, mainstream media has played a major role in the Bush

-efforts to ?sell? the war with Iraq.
-Here are a few points that illustrate
+administration's efforts to ?sell? the war with Iraq.
+Here are a

-the problem.
-These points apply to the events of 9/11 nearly as well
+few points that illustrate the problem.
+These points apply to

-as they apply to an effort to critically evaluate the media's role
+the events of 9/11 nearly as well as they apply to an effort to

-regarding the possibility of war with Iraq.
+of war with Iraq.

 War

-is Imminent: The prevailing view found in mainstream media is
+is Imminent: The prevailing view found in mainstream media

-is still a chance to stop this war.
+believe there is still a chance to stop this war.

 No

 Dissent: The mainstream media hides dissent.
-Over 100,000 anti-war
+Over 100,000

-all over the world.
-The mainstream media seemed reluctant to reports
+protests took place all over the world.
+The mainstream media

-these protests.
-When they did, they greatly underestimate the number
+seemed reluctant to reports these protests.
+When they did, they

-of protesters and focused on the organizer's disappointment about
+greatly underestimate the number of protesters and focused on

-the lack of protest.
-Most importantly, mainstream media reports fail
+importantly, mainstream media reports fail to provide

-positions of the protesters.
+of the protesters.
 The media seems to believe that it is

-sufficient to say that some people disagree with the administration
+sufficient to say that some people disagree with the

 War

-Sells: Ratings for CNN, MSNBC, and network news programs are
+Sells: Ratings for CNN, MSNBC, and network news programs

-that do not flinch at being associated with war footage do not want
+associated with war footage do not want to be associated with

-to be associated with something as unpatriotic as protest.
+something as unpatriotic as protest.

 Tunnel

 Vision: News events take on a life of their own.
-We saw this
+We saw

-the fact that ?normal? is a situation in which dozens of people are
+not question the fact that ?normal? is a situation in which

-killed by guns every day.
-A theme was established for this story
+dozens of people are killed by guns every day.
+A theme was

-and the media will stick with the theme - whether it is logical or
+theme - whether it is logical or not.

 War

-is Clean: Many of us remember the Vietnam conflict and earlier
+is Clean: Many of us remember the Vietnam conflict and

-us with ?smart bombs? that surgically remove the enemy with a minimum
+entertains us with ?smart bombs? that surgically remove the

-of ?collateral damage.?
-The media has failed to inform us that current
+enemy with a minimum of ?collateral damage.?
+The media has

-war plans involve a massive invasion of Iraq.
-Up to 500,000 soldiers
+invasion of Iraq.
+Up to 500,000 soldiers are expected to invade

-are expected to invade Baghdad, seize control, and chase the enemy
+Baghdad, seize control, and chase the enemy to the borders and

-to the borders and beyond.
+beyond.
 How many body bags will result?
-Why isn?t
+Why isn?t this question

-this question being asked?
+being asked?

 Some

-Humans are Worth More than Others: We know that many deaths will
+Humans are Worth More than Others: We know that many

-The tone of media coverage would lead one to believe that since these
+Afghanistan.
+The tone of media coverage would lead one to

-are not Americans, it really doesn?t matter.
-How will we react when
+believe that since these are not Americans, it really doesn?t

-the body bags contain American soldiers?
+matter.
+How will we react when the body bags contain American

 American

-Soldiers are Safe: The government and mainstream media would
+Soldiers are Safe: The government and mainstream media

-fire.?
-In contrast, international news sources reported Afghanistan
+?friendly fire.?
+In contrast, international news sources

-incidents that resulted in the death of 30 or more American soldiers.
+reported Afghanistan incidents that resulted in the death of 30

-Did these events not occur, or did the mainstream media hide the
+or more American soldiers.
+Did these events not occur, or did

 Saddam

-= Iraq: The government and mainstream media has focused on one
+= Iraq: The government and mainstream media has focused on

-of our efforts to stop one man.
-Hundreds of thousands of Iraqis have
+as a result of our efforts to stop one man.
+Hundreds of

-died as a result of our embargo.
-Amazingly, the Bush administration
+thousands of Iraqis have died as a result of our embargo.

-actually believes that the people of Iraq will rise in support of
+people of Iraq will rise in support of our efforts once we

-our efforts once we topple Saddam.
+topple Saddam.

-Do We Do about this Bias?
+What Do We Do about this Bias?

 One

-solution, on an individual level at least, is to seek out alternative
+solution, on an individual level at least, is to seek out

-be delivered to your house in the morning paper and will not be displayed
+media will not be delivered to your house in the morning paper

-on your television.
-Mainstream media is ?pushed? to the public every
+is ?pushed? to the public every minute.
+Alternative views are

-minute.
-Alternative views are heard and read only when someone takes
+heard and read only when someone takes the initiative to find

-the initiative to find alternate news and views.
+alternate news and views.

 I

-encourage each of you to take a few minutes every day, how about taking
+encourage each of you to take a few minutes every day, how about

-views.
+alternative views.
 The balance is out there.
-You just have to take the time to
+You just have to

-find it.
+take the time to find it.

 Speak

 out against mainstream media bias.
-Several organizations will help
+Several organizations will

-forced the Post to retract their statement and issue a correction.
+and phone campaign forced the Post to retract their statement

-Efforts to keep the media honest have the potential to change the media.
+and issue a correction.
+Efforts to keep the media honest have

-The conservatives clearly agree and are engaged in similar campaigns
+agree and are engaged in similar campaigns to stop what they

-to stop what they view as "liberal media."
+view as "liberal media."

 I

 teach several policy related courses.
-I ask my students to think through
+I ask my students to think

-policy choices and try to imagine the eventual consequences of a particular
+through policy choices and try to imagine the eventual

-policy choice.
-I believe we are smart enough to think through a problem
+smart enough to think through a problem and make some

-and make some predictions about the end result of our choices.
+predictions about the end result of our choices.

 I

-even give the government credit for being able to think through a problem
+even give the government credit for being able to think through

-in such a manner.
-Unfortunately, there is no indication that this administration
+a problem in such a manner.
+Unfortunately, there is no

-is willing to act in ways that benefit all people.
-They fully realize
+that benefit all people.
+They fully realize the negative impacts

-lose, before acting in ways that benefit certain interests.
+acting in ways that benefit certain interests.
 The people

 pulling Bush?s strings are frighteningly good at what they do.